KVSlab/morphMan/docs/source/manipulate_curvature.rst

 The goal of ``manipulate_curvature.py`` is to increase or decrease the total curvature/torsion in a vascular segment, see Figure 1 for an example.
+The manipulation can be achieved by running ``morphman-curvature`` in the terminal, followed by the respective command line arguments.
+Alternatively, you can execute the Python script directly, located in the ``morphman`` subfolder, by typing ``python manipulate_curvature.py``.

 .. figure:: Curvature.png